What Is the 4% Surtax?

 How does the 4% surtax affect personal income tax withholding?

 The 4% surtax must be taken into account when determining the required personal income tax withholding amount.
-New computational rules are included in Circular M for tax year 2024.
-The rules for withholding on wages, not including supplemental wage payments such as bonuses, are set out on page 12 of Circular M (Massachusetts Income Tax Withholding System / Percentage Methods for Wages (Not Including Supplemental Wage Payments) Paid).
+New computational rules are included in Circular M. The rules for withholding on wages, not including supplemental wage payments such as bonuses, are set out on page 12 of Circular M (Massachusetts Income Tax Withholding System / Percentage Methods for Wages (Not Including Supplemental Wage Payments) Paid).

 How does the 4% surtax on personal income tax withholding apply to supplemental wage payments, such as bonuses?